 A large amount of white foamy fluid was present in the trachea (distal to the larynx) and intrapulmonary bronchi.
-The lung parenchyma was diffusely deep red and oozed a large amount of foamy white fluid on cut surface.
+The parenchyma was diffusely deep red and oozed a large amount of foamy white fluid on cut surface.

-In the mucosa of the glandular portion of the stomach were three discrete areas of ulceration; the ulcerated areas were approximately 30mm in diameter and each had thick (~20-30mm), firm, raised but smooth margin.
+Numerous small, loosely adhered blood clots were present in the small intestinal mesentery and over the small and large intestinal serosa.
+These appeared to originate from nearby small calibre blood vessels.
+In the mucosa of the glandular portion of the stomach were two discrete areas of ulceration; the largest was approximately 40 x 20mm and both had thick (~20-30mm), firm, raised but smooth margin.
 There was patchy reddening (hyperaemia) of the glandular mucosa.
-There was a moderate nematode (likely an Anasakis spp.) burden in the glandular portion of the stomach; nematodes measured up to 40mm in length and many were embedded in the central area of the gastric ulcers.
+There was a moderate nematode (likely an Anasakis spp.) burden in the glandular portion of the stomach; nematodes measured up to 40mm in length but were not associated with areas of ulceration.
 Small amounts of sand were present in both the glandular and squamous chambers of the stomach as were ~ 20-30 small squid beaks.